 –REFERENCE: In Batman Incorporated Vol. 2 #6.
 The Black Glove organization begins to make serious waves in Gotham.
 Michael Lane, Simon Hurt’s third Batman substitute, returns and attacks Batman.
 Batman finally recalls the name “Simon Hurt,” which had been previously blocked from his mind, and realizes that Hurt is responsible for messing with his head during sleep deprivation.
 Michael Lane, though, winds up being a red herring in regard to being the “third Batman” that will usher in Gotham’s doom.
 Batman will soon come to believe that it is Damian.
 But is it?
 More on that later.

 –REFERENCE: In Nightwing Vol. 3 #1, Batman and… #19, Batman Incorporated Vol. 2 #0, Batman Eternal #26, and any issues that refer to Batman’s missing time or “death”—originally detailed in the “Batman R.I.P.—Heart of Hush” arc from Detective Comics #846-850.
 Batman apprehends Hush, who has surgically-altered his own face to look exactly like Bruce Wayne.
-While there are no specific references to “Heart of Hush” in the New Age, it must have happened since Bruce Wayne’s upcoming absence will never be realized by the public-at-large.
+While there are no specific references to “Heart of Hush” in the New 52, it must have happened since Bruce Wayne’s upcoming absence will never be realized by the public-at-large.
 This is an indicator that the surgically-altered Hush will play “Bruce Wayne” until his return.

-–REFERENCE: In the “Leviathan web display” from Batman Incorporated Vol. 2 #3.
+–REFERENCE: In the “Leviathan web display” in Batman Incorporated Vol. 2 #3.
 Simon Hurt and the Black Glove, revealed as a small elite group of sadistic international diplomats that place bets using human beings as game pieces, lure the “Batman of Zur-En-Arrh”—complete with his Bat-Radia—to Arkham to face-off against Joker in a life-and-death battle.
 Batman Incorporated Vol. 2 #2 tells us that Talia Al Ghul has secretly appointed General Malenkov, one of the Black Glove “fingers,” as her mole within the group.
 Eventually, Batman shakes off his Zur-En-Arrh insanity, regains his composure, and defeats Joker, Hurt, and the Black Glove with the help of the Bat-Family and Talia Al Ghul.
 Talia chases down Jezebel Jet and kills her as well.

 –FLASHBACK: From Robin Rises: Omega #1.
 Batman makes a serious attempt to connect with and nurture his son Damian.
 They team-up and take on Killer Croc in the sewers.
 (Note that there is no equivalent to this item from the Modern Age, but Robin Rises: Omega #1 places it right before Batman’s “death.”)